 How do you invest in cryptocurrency?

-Some investors find crypto to be an intriguing opportunity because of its future growth potential.
+Some investors find crypto to be an intriguing opportunity because of its growth potential.
 If cryptocurrency ever becomes a mainstream method of paying for things, its price could soar to new heights.
-Plus, since many like Bitcoin are not tied to currency or a national bank, some people consider it to be a form of portfolio protection against inflation.

 As an investor, you never want to put all your eggs in one basket, so to speak.
 Especially not one as volatile as cryptocurrency.
-Its newness makes its risk less understood and more difficult to compare in relation to other investments, which can cause it to have a chaotic week.
+Its newness makes its risk less understood and more difficult to compare in relation to other investments.

 If you're investing in crypto, you may want to consider balancing it out with other types of investments in your portfolio.
 By creating a diversified portfolio, you stand a better chance of seeing better returns without exceeding your desired risk.